tvdboom/ATOM/docs_sources/contributing.md

 make sure that you have done everything necessary so we can efficiently review and accept your changes.

-If your contribution changes ATOM in any way:

 * Update the documentation so all of your changes are reflected there.
-* Update the README if anything there has changed.

-If your contribution involves any code changes:

 * Adhere to [PEP 8](https://www.python.org/dev/peps/pep-0008/) standards.
 * Use a maximum of 89 characters per line.
 Try to keep comments and docstrings below 72 characters.